crashappsec/chalk/tests/unit/README.md

 The unit tests also be run directly via `nimble test` in the chalk repository root.

-Both of these options will run all tests in the `tests-nim` directory.
+Both of these options will run all tests in the `tests/unit` directory.

-(Note that the (Python-based) integration tests are in the `tests` directory instead.)
+(Note that the (Python-based) integration tests are in the `tests/functional` directory instead.)

 ## Running A Single Test

 Following the pattern for integration tests, arguments can be passed to `make` to run a single unit test, ex:

 ```
-make unit-tests args="pattern 'tests-nim/test_semver.nim'"
+make unit-tests args="pattern 'tests/unit/test_semver.nim'"
 ```

 This will run the `test_semver.nim` file and only this file.